chrispoulter/halcyon-aspire/README.md

-﻿# Halcyon API
+﻿# Halcyon

-A .NET Core REST API project template 👷 Built with a sense of peace and tranquillity 🙏
+A .NET Core web project template 👷 Built with a sense of peace and tranquillity 🙏

 ## Features